 Apply Glue in thick beads, first in the corner of a joint, and then about 3/4 inch away from each side of the corner.
 Smooth glue evenly over the panel surface in the area the Glass Tape is to be applied, and let dry for a few (2 to 3) minutes.
-Cut strips of Glass Tape (2-1/2" - 3" wide) the length of the joint, and centrally place in the corner of the joint.
+Cut strips of Glass Tape (2-1/2" wide) the length of the joint, and centrally place in the corner of the joint.
 Smooth out over the length of the Tape.
 Apply Glue over the Tape, wetting Tape completely.
 Again smooth evenly over the entire Tape surface.
 Remove any bubbles.
 Insure edges are wet and that the Tape is completely saturated with TB3 Glue.
-You should still see the weave.
-Repeat the process for ALL exposed outside & inside corners and joints.
-Lightly sand between layers.
-Allow to cure 4 hours minimum at room temp.
+Repeat the process for all exposed outside & inside corners and joints.

+Allow to cure 4 hours minimum.
 Repeat the process for any additional layers that may be required.